Adam Scott (golfer): PGA Tour

-2008–2010

-In 2008 he played enough events on the European Tour to qualify for playing on the Order of Merit for the first time since 2005.
+In 2008, he played enough events on the European Tour to qualify for playing on the Order of Merit for the first time since 2005.
 Scott endured a somewhat difficult season in 2008 with injury and illness, but he managed to win once on each tour.
 In January 2008 he started off the year in fine style by winning his sixth career title on the European Tour at the Qatar Masters.
-Scott carded a brilliant 11-under-par final round of 61, which was both a course record and personal best round.
+Scott carded a 11-under-par final round of 61, which was both a course record and personal best round.
 He started his final round three shots behind the overnight leader and won the tournament by finishing three shots ahead of Henrik Stenson.

 In April 2008, Scott won the EDS Byron Nelson Championship in a playoff against Ryan Moore.
 Scott holed a nine-foot putt to make the playoff on the 72nd hole.
 The playoff started with Moore and Scott making pars on the first two extra holes before Scott holed a dramatic 48-foot birdie putt at the third extra hole for the victory.
 At the 2008 U.S. Open, World No. 1 Tiger Woods, World No. 2 Phil Mickelson and World No. 3 Scott were all paired together in the first two rounds of the tournament.
 Woods won in a playoff, Mickelson finished in 18th, and Scott finished in 26th.
 He ended the year 39th on the money list.
 Scott's form dipped badly in 2009 as he dropped out of the top 50 in the world rankings and finished the year outside of the top 100 on the PGA Tour money list.
 He finished 108th on the money list which is his worst ever placing in his career.
 In 19 events on the PGA Tour, he missed the cut 10 times, with his only top 10 finish coming at the Sony Open in Hawaii in January.
 He did however win at the end of year in December at his home championship, the Australian Open, for his first victory on home soil in his career.
+In 2016 he described this as being one of the most important wins of his career, as it kickstarted his career back in the right direction.

 Despite a quiet couple of years Scott won his seventh career PGA Tour title at the Valero Texas Open in May 2010, prevailing in a 36 hole long Sunday to finish one stroke ahead of Swede Freddie Jacobson.
 It was Scott's first PGA Tour victory for two years.
 He qualified and played in all the FedEx Cup playoffs, finishing 27th at the Tour Championship.
 In November, Scott won the Barclays Singapore Open for the third time in his career, having previously triumphed in 2005 and 2006.
 It was also his seventh title on the European Tour.